21 Must-Have Miami Foods

 2. Cuban Coffee at Versailles Restaurant

 You can’t enjoy a Cuban sandwich without a hot cup of Cuban coffee to go along with it.
 Made from Cuban-grown espresso beans and sweetened with brown sugar, a single cup will get your day going in a big way.
-Not technically a Miami food, but it pairs well with just about anything, and a cup of the good stuff at Versailles Restaurant is about the best you can get in Miami.
+This invigorating coffee pairs well with just about any Miami food, and a cup of the good stuff at Versailles Restaurant is about the best you can get in the city.

 The Vibe

 Known as “the world’s most famous Cuban restaurant,” you’ll definitely want to dine in here for some tasty Miami food.
-Old-school décor meets a little French influence.
-You’ll feel like you’re on Bourbon Street in Louisiana.
-They also have a ventanita, or little window, where you can walk up and take your Cuban coffee to go.
+Old-school décor meets a little French influence that will make you feel like you’re on Bourbon Street in Louisiana.
+This popular eatery also has a “ventanita”, or little window, where you can walk up and take your Cuban coffee to go.

 What to Order